 Possible Disadvantages of Liberal Colleges

 Finally, the less structured environment at the most liberal colleges may not be beneficial to you.
 Some students need more structure and discipline to excel.
-Also, the lack of emphasis on grades and a traditional curriculum at some of the most liberal colleges may not suit your educational needs and could negatively impact some of your future job opportunities.
+Also, the lack of emphasis on grades and a traditional curriculum at some of the most liberal colleges may not suit your educational needs and could negatively impact some of your future job or graduate school opportunities.

-The Most Liberal Colleges
+The 70 Most Liberal Colleges

+We use Niche's ranking of the most liberal colleges in the US.
 Niche is a website that provides reviews, rankings, and statistics about neighborhoods and schools.
 It provides many different college ranking lists from the overall best colleges to the top party schools to the most liberal colleges.